 - Building permits

-But, in reality, the work of The European Union does include areas which are of major interest and significance for urban areas and for housing;
+In reality, also the work of the European Union does include areas which are of major interest and significance for urban areas and for housing;

 - homelessness and social exclusion, building control and standardisation